JoJolion: Plot

-When Josuke later confronts the patriarch of the family, Norisuke Higashikata IV, over his reasons for taking him in, he learns that the Higashikata family needs Kira's memories to end a family curse that petrifies each of their first children.
-Kira had been involved with a fruit named the Locacaca, which can heal one part of its consumer's body by weakening another.
-Norisuke remains unaware that his oldest son Jobin has been illegally obtaining and selling Locacaca in coordination with a group of mysterious stone-based beings called Rock Humans, who seek to eliminate Josuke and ascend the ranks of society.
+Josuke confronts Norisuke Higashikata IV, the family patriarch, regarding his motives for sheltering him.
+Norisuke reveals that the Higashikata lineage suffers from a generational curse that petrifies their firstborn children, and they require Kira's memories to break it.
+Kira had been involved with a miraculous fruit called the Locacaca, capable of healing one part of the body at the expense of another.
+Unbeknownst to Norisuke, his eldest son Jobin has been secretly trafficking Locacaca in collaboration with a group of stone-based beings known as Rock Humans, who seek to eliminate Josuke and infiltrate human society.

-Josuke later learns that prior to his awakening, Kira and a certain Josefumi Kujo had grafted a Locacaca branch to a tree the Higashikata orchard, creating a new type of Locacaca that uses another person as collateral for the healing process.
-After Kira was fatally injured by the Rock Humans, Josefumi used the new Locacaca to cure him as the two of them fell into the site of the future Wall Eyes.
-Realizing that he is a fusion of Josefumi and Kira, Josuke resolves to retrieve the new Locacaca fruit and use it to cure Holy, just as Kira and Josefumi intended to.
-Meanwhile, Jobin's mother, Kaato, leaves prison after a 15-year sentence for killing a child to save Jobin's life.
-Even as Jobin reunites with his mother, he keeps his plot to use the Locacaca branch to cure his own son, Tsurugi, to himself.
+Further revelations expose that before Josuke's awakening, Kira and a man named Josefumi Kujo had grafted a Locacaca branch onto a tree in the Higashikata orchard, creating a new variant of the fruit that uses another person as collateral for healing.
+After Kira was mortally wounded by the Rock Humans, Josefumi used this new Locacaca to save him, and the two were buried beneath what would later become the Wall Eyes.
+Recognizing himself as the fusion of Josefumi and Kira, Josuke resolves to retrieve the new Locacaca and fulfill their original intent: curing Holy.
+Meanwhile, Jobin's mother, Kaato, is released from prison after serving a 15-year sentence for murdering a child to save Jobin's life.
+Though Jobin reunites with her, he conceals his plan to use the Locacaca branch to heal his son, Tsurugi.